-These metrics are based on internal company data, assumptions, and estimates and are used in managing our business.
+For GMV, Number of Orders, and Active Buyers, these metrics are based on internal company data, assumptions, and estimates and are used in managing our business.
 We believe that these figures are reasonable estimates, and we actively take measures to improve their accuracy, such as eliminating known fictitious or duplicate accounts.
 There are, however, inherent challenges in gathering accurate data across large online and mobile populations.
 For example, individuals may have multiple email accounts in violation of our terms of service, which would result in an Active Buyer being counted more than once, thus impacting the accuracy of our number of Active Buyers.
-In addition, certain metrics, such as the number of Active Buyers and Number of Orders, are measured based on such numbers as reported in a given month, minus cancellations within that month.
+In addition, certain metrics, such as the number of Active Buyers, Number of Orders, and GMV are measured based on such numbers as reported in a given month, minus cancellations within that month.
 As we do not retroactively adjust such numbers for cancellations occurring after the month, the metrics presented do not reflect subsequent order cancellations.
 We regularly review and may adjust our processes for calculating these metrics to improve their accuracy.
 These key operating and financial metrics may vary from period to period and should not be viewed as indicative of other metrics.

-Year I Ended December 31, ,
+Year Ended December 31,

-(dollars in thousands) 2022 2021 2020
+(dollars in thousands) 2023 2022 2021

-GMV \$ 425,375 \$ 447,471 \$ 342,586
+GMV \$ 362,316 \$ 425,375 \$ 447,471

-Number of orders 148,399 158,061 127,911
+Number of Orders 133,072 148,399 158,061

-Active Buyers 67,598 72,420 58,159
+Active Buyers 60,716 67,598 72,420

-Adjusted EBITDA (unaudited) \$ (20,670) \$ (16,493) \$ (6,637)
+Adjusted EBITDA (unaudited) \$ (13,340) \$ (20,670) \$ (16,493)